 You and your loved one affected by stroke will probably experience the stroke as overwhelming personal tragedy.
 Suddenly, you may have to cope with serious physical, psychological, emotional, social and financial consequences.
 Caring for someone after a stroke can be time-consuming and frustrating, but it is important to help the person relearn skills and regain their confidence, rather than do everything for them.

 Joining a Carer Support Group can relieve some of the stress you are under as a carer.
 Many areas have specific support groups for carers, and some marae and churches also provide support services.
-Of course you can also always rely on the support from your local Stroke Field Officer.
+Of course you can also always rely on the support from your local Community Stroke Advisor.

 DHB Stroke Advice